Learn to make aircraft, maps and more with all of the tools. All the tutorials you will ever need are located here!

 NOTE THAT HACKING THE MAIN YSFLIGHT .EXE IS FORBIDDEN

 - Joined: Fri Oct 02, 2015 9:27 am

 - Favorite Aircraft: Antonov An-225 Mriya

 - OS: Linux

-This topic created in hope to collect information about specific of DAT variables needed to design gliders for YSFlight Simulator.
+NOTE: This topic created in a hope to collect information about specific of DAT variables needed to design gliders for YSFlight flight simulator.

 Currently YSFlight has no any stock gliders, but there are few created by users:

 Alpha Star wrote: "Glide YS Duo" Demonstration Team is looking for another pilot